 1.3.
 In particular, ICTAC shall organize International Congresses covering the techniques and applications of Thermal Analysis and Calorimetry.

 2.1.
-ICTAC has three types of members, i.e. (i) Individual Members (ii) Associate Members and (iii) Honorary Members.
+ICTAC has three types of members, i.e. (i) Individual Members (ii) Institutional or Company Members and (iii) Honorary Members.

 2.3.
 Individual members shall receive all announcements and circulars of ICTAC, have access to any restricted sections of the ICTAC website, and have the right to attend, participate in and vote at Business Meetings held during Congresses.